Valeri-afk/ui-framework/docs/ROADMAP.md

 - Focus restoration is stable.
 - Modal interaction respects hit-testing and event boundaries.
 - Navigation does not introduce ownership inconsistencies.
+- Modal lifecycle does not bypass NodeTree mutation and lifetime rules.

 ---